retoj/transnegpaper_acl2022pub/README.md

 # transnegpaper_acl2022pub
-Public repo for the ACL 2022 main paper
+Repository for the ACL 2022 paper titled "How Context Enables Understanding: A Pragmatic Perspective on PLMs’ Negation Understanding"